ethereum/js-team-organization/roadmap/README.md

 ### Ethers.js

-- This will be (likely) almost entirely focused on v7 features, refactoring and
+- This will be (likely) almost entirely focused on v7 features, refactoring and abstracting
 - Migrating v6 ancillary packages to be v7-ready with collaborator assistance
 - Updating documentation for v7